MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 5: What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+-

-A 5: Ensuring quality assurance (QA) throughout a software project is essential for delivering a reliable and effective product.
+Ensuring quality assurance (QA) throughout a software project is essential for delivering a reliable and effective product.
 Here's a breakdown of methods and the importance of maintaining high standards:

 1. Methods for Ensuring Quality Assurance: